justinyeh1995/CybORG-Mininet/CybORG/Mininet/docs/dev.md

+## Add Support for CybORG v2.1
+Work in progress...

 ## Emulator Actions
 The python script path is hard coded to the virtual env folder path, I will need to ask Dr. Nine how to address this issue.